flenniken/statictea/docs/functions.md

 # fun_listLoop_lapoab

-Fill in a container from a list and a callback function.
-The callback function is called for each item in the list and it decides what goes in the container.
+Loop over items in a list and fill in a container.
+A callback function is called for each item in the list and it decides what goes in the container.

 You pass a list to loop over, a container to fill in, a callback function, and an optional state variable.
 The function returns